Showing posts with label cafe. Show all posts

 Entrance to Corvette Museum

-Inside the Corvette Cafe, we ordered a bowl of Strawberry Ice Cream from Chaney's Farm, which we shared.
+At the Corvette Cafe, we ordered a bowl of Strawberry Ice Cream from Chaney's Farm and shared it.

 We ordered a Peanut Butter cookie full of peanut butter chips and healthy toffee.